 You can preview and purchase the video HERE on Vimeo.
 You will need a credit card to purchase.

-Live Q&A session after the lecture over Skype or FaceTime: $50
+Live Q&A session up to an hour after the lecture over Skype or FaceTime: $80

 Lectures Offered via remote streaming